CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 patterns by the different procedures that act on the painter.

 Higher order operations can be achieved with procedure generators.
-The power lies in lisp\'s ability to create entirely new languages.
+The power lies in lisp's ability to create entirely new languages.

-I am able to use the picture language and test it out using Dr-Racket and the SCIP package.
+> I am able to use the picture language and test it out using Dr-Racket and the
+> SCIP package.

 The lecture talks about the closure property.
 From I can follow I only need to implement some very basic primitives in order to implement the full stack of the